 Ready for more?¶

-We’re so grateful to our speakers, sponsors, volunteers, and attendees for making this conference possible.
-Whether you were able to join us this time or not, we hope to see you back in Prague next year – or even sooner at one of our other events!
+We’re so grateful to our sponsors, speakers, volunteers, and attendees for making this conference possible.
+Whether you were able to come out this time or not, we hope to see you again next year – or even sooner at one of our other events!